-- ✓ set the framework and minimum standards for market and counterparty risk control and management throughout the Bank; - ✓ enable compliance with local rules and Group guidelines; - ✓ ensure regulatory compliance; - ✓ establish a framework that will eventually allow the Bank to gain competitive advantage through risk-based decision-making.
+- ✓ establish an effective market risk monitoring and management framework throughout the Bank; - ✓ ensure compliance with local rules and Group guidelines; - ✓ ensure regulatory compliance; - ✓ create a competitive advantage through more accurate assessment of the risk assumed.

-The Market & Counterparty Risk Policy is further supported by appendices and procedures which set out the detailed standards and requirements necessary to implement the Policy.
+The Market & Counterparty Risk Policy is further supported by appendices and procedures, which set out the detailed standards and requirements necessary to implement the Policy.
 The Policy and procedures apply to the control of market risks, arising on all of the Bank's assets, liabilities and off-balance sheet positions, therefore covering both trading and non-trading activities that run market risk.